RonniePeng1/cervical_cancer_classification/README.md

 - Random Forest (Bagging)
 - Boosting (GBM)

-We employ cross-validation and adaptive synthetic sampling (ADASYN) to improve model performance and handle the imbalance in the dataset.
+We employed a 5*5 folds cross-validation and adaptive synthetic sampling (ADASYN) to improve model performance and handle the imbalance in the dataset.

 ## Key Features:
-- **Class Imbalance Handling**: Techniques like ADASYN and threshold moving were implemented to balance the dataset.
+- **Class Imbalance Handling**: Techniques like ADASYN and Cost-Sensitive Learning (Threshold Moving) were implemented to balance the dataset.
 - **Model Evaluation**: Models were evaluated using accuracy, recall, precision, and F1-score, with ROC curves and AUC metrics used to measure performance.
-- **Cost-Sensitive Learning**: Explored cost-sensitive learning techniques to optimize classification for imbalanced data.

 ## Requirements